 For some transit planets we have other information, such as the Doppler motion of the star, and from this we can determine the mass of a planet.
 But from transit observations alone we haven’t been able to determine mass… until now.

-A new paper in Science (unfortunately behind a paywall) has outlined how transit data can be used to determine the mass of a planet directly.
-The method relies on the fact that the a planet’s atmosphere (actually what’s known at it’s pressure profile) depends upon its surface gravity (which depends on size and mass).
+A new paper in Science has outlined how transit data can be used to determine the mass of a planet directly.1 The method relies on the fact that the a planet’s atmosphere (actually what’s known at it’s pressure profile) depends upon its surface gravity (which depends on size and mass).
 The effect of this pressure profile can be observed in the transit data, as seen in the image below.